nurpeiis/RED/README.md

     3. export PYTHONPATH = "/Users/nurpeiis/Desktop/RED_Co-LAB/RED"
 7. Requirements:
     1. pip install -r RED/requirements/dev.txt
+8. Hosting static files:
+    1. Inefficient in the main file in production
+    2. Use AWS
+9. To start server:
+    1. export PYTHONPATH=/Users/nurpeiis/Desktop/RED_Co-LAB/RED
+    2. export DJANGO_SETTINGS_MODULE=RED.settings.dev or prod depending on the stage
+    3. django-admin runserver
-Created by Nurpeiis Baimukan on 9/19/18.
+10. Hierarchial representation of the data for form with MPTT Created by Nurpeiis Baimukan on 9/19/18.

 Copyright © 2018 Nurpeiis Baimukan.
 All rights reserved.